datopian/tech.datopian.com/next-gen/README.md

 In summary, the Next Gen approach provides an essential foundation for the continuing growth and evolution of CKAN as a platform for building world-class data portal and data management solutions.

-### Next Gen Components Work with CKAN Classic, Evolution not Revolution
+## Evolution not Revolution: Next Gen Components Work with CKAN Classic

 *Gradual evolution from CKAN classic (keep what is working, keep your investments, incremental change)*